amundo/sandbox/stresstest/readme.md

 # Stress Test
 This small app is designed to test which method of solving the data/view conundrum is optimal.
 In general, it can be extended in order to test the effects of various coding decisions on how long it takes to display the entirety of the Chitimacha corpus.
+The app then displays every text, phrase, word, and morpheme in the corpus.

 In its current instantiation, **stresstest** is designed to test which of these two methods of solving the data/view conundrum displays the data faster:
 1. Add unique identifiers into the DOM using node IDs